 - Carve and serve with Salsa Verde or a condiment of your choice.

-- Move to a bowl, cover, and let rest at room temp at least 2 hours before serving.
+Move to a bowl, cover, and let rest at room temp at least 2 hours before serving.
 Refrigerate and store for a few weeks.
-Let come to room temp again before serving.
+Let come to room temperature again before serving.